infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/navigation.md

 Step 1

-: Once you have tuned the VOR to either NAV 1 or 2, tap ‘NAV’ on the Fly Screen
+: Once you have tuned the VOR to either NAV 1 or 2, tap "NAV" on the Fly Screen